wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 # Converting SYNOP data to BUFR

 !!! abstract "Learning outcomes"
-    By the end of this session you will be able to:
+    By the end of this practical session, you will be able to:

-    - Submit valid FM-12 SYNOP bulletins via the wis2box web application for conversion to BUFR and exchange over the WIS2.0.
+    - Submit valid FM-12 SYNOP bulletins via the wis2box web application for conversion to BUFR and exchange over the WIS2.0
-    - Validate, diagnose and fix simple coding errors in an FM-12 SYNOP bulletin prior to format conversion and exchange.
+    - Validate, diagnose and fix simple coding errors in an FM-12 SYNOP bulletin prior to format conversion and exchange
-    - Ensure that the required station metadata is available in the wis2box.
+    - Ensure that the required station metadata is available in the wis2box
-    - Confirm and inspect successfully converted bulletins.
+    - Confirm and inspect successfully converted bulletins

 ## Introduction